-She likes making stuff (especially collages), running, making up her mind and sticking to it, and baking cookies and cakes; almost anything written by James Baldwin; almost anything with black beans in it; and probably more than is healthy for the average human: she likes alone time and homemade popcorn—not necessarily together.
+She likes making stuff (especially collages), running, making up her mind and sticking to it, and baking cookies and cakes; almost anything written by Octavia Butler; almost anything with black beans in it; and probably more than is healthy for the average human: she likes alone time and homemade popcorn—not necessarily together.

 She likes to stay up late and is at her best between midnight and 7 a.m.

 Some people think she’s shy.
-Others think she’s a mute.
-Sometimes her phone bill was extremely high.
-But that was before the Everything Plan.
+It’s true that she doesn’t talk loud or a lot, but sometimes her phone bill was extremely high (before the Everything Plan).

 She could be more tolerant of overpriced grapes, leaf blowers, people who drive down the highway with parking lights on, her limits, and deafening car stereos.

 She likes to laugh but doesn’t do it as often as she should; intends to run faster than she runs today; and to become one of the most important people of this century.
 Or none of the above.
 We’ll see.